 But when there is rampant cronyism in the military and fraud pertaining to contracts, someone needs to be held accountable.
 When there is massive failure and someone wastes money that was given for a certain project, heads should roll.
 Money should be returned.
-Business should never be given additional funds.
+Businesses should never be given additional funds.

 Do good work for the people or you don't get money.
-Now, no where do you hear the words cut funding for the military in here.
+Now, nowhere do you hear the words cut funding for the military in here.
 There needs to be technological advances for when the aliens invade, so we have to keep building new and more dangerous weaponry.
-Just be more efficient with the money please.
+Just be more efficient with the money, please.

 11. Take Care of Our Citizens

 With all the waste of money, someone needs to step up and provide opportunities to veterans.
 People need to be held accountable to take care of them.
 If you're going to send people off to fight, take care of them.

 And while it's not popular, help people move out of poverty.
 Provide a means to rise out of the stagnation of low-wage work and get people educated and into higher pay scales.
 There aren't many solutions right now, but there needs to be some soon.